International Indian School, Riyadh: Management

-The school has a Principal, Principal incharge(admin) & Head Misters of respected section and a seven-member Managing Committee.
-The school's patron is Ahmad Javed, current Indian Ambassador to Saudi Arabia.
+The school has a Principal & Head of Sections (Ms. Fatima Akila) for class UKG-VIII & (Ms. Fatima Beevi) for class IX-XII & of respected sections.
+The new management committee for the school was announced on 3 September 2024, and it will be headed by Mrs Shahnas Abdul Jaleel as chairperson.
+Mrs Sajida Husna, Mrs Sumaiya Sangreskop, Mrs Shahzeen Eram, Mr Pashim Ali, and Mr Syed Zafar Ali are the other members The school's patron is Dr. Suhel Ajaz Khan, current Indian Ambassador to Saudi Arabia.

 Principals

 Mr. Parker and Mr. Mohammed were the first and second principals respectively when the school was located at the old airport road.
 Mr. Siddiqi of Hyderabad was the third principal of the school when the school was based in Sulaimaniya.
-Prior to this Mr. Siddiqi had been the principal of Embassy of Indian School, Dammam.
+Before this, Mr. Siddiqi had been the principal of the Embassy of Indian School, Dammam.

 Dr. Afsar Khan was the fourth principal of the school (who joined in 1987) and remained at the helm of its affairs till 2000.
 During his reign, the school grew from a strength of 1600 to a strength of 8500.
-Prior to this assignment, he was the Principal of Indian School in Salalah (Sultanate of Oman) and had previously served as the Principal of Model High School, Aurangabad for 5 years.
+Before this assignment, he was the principal of the Indian School in Salalah (Sultanate of Oman) and had previously served as the principal of Model High School, Aurangabad for 5 years.

 In 2000, Mr. Manzar Jamal Siddiqui, an alumnus of Aligarh Muslim University, was appointed as the school principal.
-Mr. Siddiqui started his career as a postgraduate chemistry teacher at Syedna Tahir Saifuddin High School, Aligarh Muslim University (known as Minto Circle School till 1966) in 1975 and served as Principal (1995-2000).
+Mr. Siddiqui started his career as a postgraduate chemistry teacher at Syedna Tahir Saifuddin High School, Aligarh Muslim University (known as Minto Circle School till 1966) in 1975 and served as principal (1995–2000).
 In late 2011, he reached the retirement age of 60 years and asked to be relieved so that he could go back to India and run an educational NGO.

-The next principal is Dr. Shaukat Parvez.
-Before joining the school in 2011, he served as the Principal of International Indian School Tabuk for 6 years.
+The previous principal was Dr. Shaukat Parvez.
+Before joining the school in 2011, he served as the principal of International Indian School Tabuk for 6 years.
 Dr. Parvez started his professional career as a lecturer at M.R.S.M.
 College, Darbhanga, Bihar.
-He had worked as a teacher in Biology and Section Supervisor at IIS Riyadh for 13 years before leaving for IIS Tabuk and has now resigned from the position.
+He had worked as a teacher in biology and Section Supervisor at IIS Riyadh for 13 years before leaving for IIS Tabuk and has now resigned from the position.

-Mrs. Meera Rehman is the Vice Principal of the boys section and Mrs. Asma Shah is the Principal in charge of the Girls Section.
+Mrs. Meera Rehman is the principal of both boys section and Girls Section.